StefRuseva88/CI-workflow-JS-app/README.md

 - Run tests for the "Student Registry" application on three different Node.js versions.
 ## Additional Notes:

-This project serves as a demonstration of CI/CD concepts using a pre-existing application.
+- This project serves as a demonstration of CI/CD concepts using a pre-existing application.
-The specific details of the "Student Registry" application are not covered in this repository.
+- The specific details of the "Student Registry" application are not covered in this repository.

-I've made the following improvements to your original text:
+## Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+For any questions or suggestions, please open an issue in the repository.